Arthritis in the Spine

 Diagnosing Your Cervical Pain

 Rheumatoid arthritis is a chronic inflammatory disease.
 There is no cure, but effective treatment helps relieve your pain and other symptoms.
-Treatment in NYC also prevents further damage of your cervical vertebrae, effectively halting the progression of the disease.
+Treatment also prevents further damage of your cervical vertebrae, effectively halting the progression of the disease.
 Osteoarthritis likewise has no cure, but it does not cause the extensive tissue damage that rheumatoid arthritis is known for.

 Treating Arthritis in the Spine